-Chef Mitchell Rosenthal relies on this rich, silken, absurdly simple garlic mashed potatoes recipe as a sponge to mop up the juices from long, slow braises.
-But don’t think this mash isn’t just as laudable alongside a fancy schmancy standing rib roast or, conversely, an uber practical weeknight chicken cutlet.
-You can thank us later.–Renee Schettler Rossi
+I rely on this rich, silken, absurdly simple garlic mashed potatoes recipe as a sponge to mop up the juices from long, slow braises.
+But don’t think this mash isn’t just as laudable alongside a fancy-schmancy standing rib roast or, conversely, an über practical weeknight chicken cutlet.—Mitchell Rosenthal

-- 3 pounds Yukon Gold potatoes, peeled and cut into 2-inch pieces
+- 3 pounds Yukon Gold potatoes, peeled and cut into 2-inch (5-cm) pieces

 - 1 cup heavy cream, or more as desired